bovlb/frc-tips/ramps/README.md

   SlewRateLimiter m_filter = new SlewRateLimiter(1.0 / Constants.k_rampTimeSecond);
 ```

-And in `execute`, change `forward` to be `m_filter.calculate(forward)`, e.g.:
+Note that SlewRateLimiter does not take a time; instead it takes a rate.
+It's much easier to talk to the drivers about lag time, which we why we have to divide here.
+Note that some other ramping techniques take a time directly.

+In `ArcadeDrive.execute`, where you were using `forward`, instead `m_filter.calculate(forward)`, e.g.:
 ```java
 m_subsystem.getDrivetrain().arcadeDrive(m_filter.calculate(forward), x, true);
 ```

-Note that we're only applying the ramp to the forwards/backwards axis.
+Note that we're only applying the ramp to the forwards/backwards axis and not the turn.
 Rapid turns alone are not usually enough to tip the robot.
 If you do decide to apply ramping to the turn control, remember to create a second `SlewRateLimiter`;
-don't try to use the same stateful filter for two data streams.
+the filter has internal state, so don't try to use it for two data streams.

 ## References